 The only way to tell for sure is to do something called an oral food challenge, or OFC.
 Your child will eat foods you think may be triggers to see if there's a reaction.
 This will be done in a clinic or hospital.

-Remove your child's trigger foods from her diet.
+Remove your child's trigger foods from their diet.
 If your baby needs formula, use hypoallergenic brands that don't have soy or dairy.

 Be sure to check all package labels for triggers.

-It's also a good idea to get a letter from her doctor that explains that she has FPIES.
-Keep it with you in case she has a severe reaction and you need to let medical staff know what's wrong.
+It's also a good idea to get a letter from their doctor that explains that they have FPIES.
+Keep it with you in case they have a severe reaction and you need to let medical staff know what's wrong.